What is Fair Trade?

 If required, an interest free pre payment can be made to producers – aiming to provide 50% or more of the production costs if requested.

 If you’d like to get in touch, you can email us directly through our contact form.
-We will get back to your message as soon as we can.
+We will respond to your message as soon as we can.